Gauge invariance of radiative jet functions in the position-space formulation of SCET: Gauge invariance to all orders in

 \section{Gauge invariance to all orders in $g_s$}

-We now argue that the gauge invariances of order-$\lambda^1$ Lagrangian in Eq.~(\ref{eq:collinear-soft-all-1}) and the new order-$\lambda^2$ Lagrangians in Eq.~(\ref{eq:new-lag-after-bps}) hold to all orders in $g_s$.
-First, we note that the all-orders missing diagrams have exactly one soft quark propagator, with all collinear gluon attachments to the collinear-subdiagram side of the soft quark propagator.
+We now argue that the gauge invariances of order-$\lambda^1$ Lagrangian in Eq.~(\ref{eq:collinear-soft-all-1}) and the modified order-$\lambda^2$ Lagrangians in Eq.~(\ref{eq:new-lag-after-bps}) hold to all orders in $g_s$.
+First, we note that the all-orders missing diagrams have exactly one soft-quark propagator and that all collinear gluon attachments are to the collinear-subdiagram side of the soft-quark propagator.
 These diagrams are of the form that is shown in Fig.~\ref{fig:A3}.
 A crucial feature of these diagrams is that the crossed-vertex factors are independent of the hard-collinear gluon attachments.
 That is, they are equal to the lowest-order crossed-vertex factors.
 Furthermore, we have seen in Eqs.~(\ref{eq:ABBm2-a}) and (\ref{eq:ABBm2-new-soft}) that each crossed-vertex factor gives a vanishing result when no hard-collinear momentum flows through the crossed vertex.
 Therefore, the missing diagrams give vanishing contributions, ensuring the gauge invariance of the Lagrangians in Eqs.~(\ref{eq:collinear-soft-all-1}) and (\ref{eq:new-lag-after-bps}).